when to go

 • Tripods and additional lighting equipment require prior authorization.
 Photography inside the mausoleum is prohibited.
 Most electronics (except small cameras and camcorders) are not allowed.

-• Watch out for thieves, thieves and rude shopkeepers.
-It’s a crowded, high-pressure area, but keep your wits and you won’t have to worry!
+• Beware of thieves, thieves and rude shopkeepers.
+It’s a busy, high-pressure area, but keep your wits about you and you won’t have to worry!

 When you are at the Taj Mahal

-Go early, wait for space to explore and photograph, and get away from the crowds (if possible).
+Go early, have space to explore and photograph, and get away from the crowds (if possible).

-Tips for taking pictures at the Taj Mahal
+Tips for taking photos of the Taj Mahal

 Everyone wants that iconic shot of themselves at the Taj Mahal.
-You know that – where you sit on the bench and the majesty of the marble mausoleum is the backdrop.
+You know the one – where you sit on the bench and the majesty of the marble mausoleum is the backdrop.

-But if you’re feeling creative and want to mix things up, there are a ton of different angles worth looking for.
+But if you’re feeling creative and want to mix things up, there are tons of different angles worth seeking out.

-Below are some photo tips from Intrepid’s general manager in India, Pravin Tamang.
-(Her photography is amazing – check it out!)
+Below are some photo tips from Intrepid India General Manager, Pravin Tamang.
+(His photography is amazing – check it out!)

-• Capture the reflection of the fountains that line the path to the main platform of the Taj Mahal
+• Catch the reflection of the fountains that line the path to the main platform of the Taj Mahal

-• Shot of the Taj Mahal from the river bank with the reflection on the river
+• Shot of the Taj Mahal from the riverside with its reflection in the river

-• Shot on the other side of the river, ‘Mehtab Bagh’, where you can see Taj
+• Shot from the other side of the river, ‘Mehtab Bagh’, where Taj can be seen

-• The Taj Mahal can also be killed in some parts of the Red Fort
+• The Taj Mahal can also be killed from some parts of the Red Fort

-You can also take great photos from the many rooftops of the restaurants near the Taj Mahal.
+You can also take great photos from the many restaurant rooftops near the Taj Mahal.
 Unfortunately, Agra gets quite dull, so winter can often have poor visibility early in the day and around sunset.
-That said, this can make for very impressive shots!
+That said, this can make for very atmospheric shots!

 Security at the Taj Mahal

-Strict security is in place at the Taj Mahal and there are checkpoints at the entrances.
+There is strict security in place at the Taj Mahal and there are checkpoints at the entrances.
 Your bag will be scanned and searched.
 Large bags and day packs are not allowed inside.
-Only small envelopes containing essential items are allowed.
-This includes one cell phone, one camera and one bottle of water per person.
-You cannot bring in edible products, tobacco products or lighters, electrical items (including phone chargers, headphones, iPads, flashlights), knives or camera tripods.
-Cell phones are also banned during night vision sessions, although cameras are still allowed.
-Luggage storage is provided at the entrance gates.
+Only small envelopes containing essential items are permitted.
+This includes a mobile phone, camera and bottle of water per person.
+No edibles, tobacco products or lighters, electrical items (including phone chargers, headphones, iPads, torches), knives or camera tripods may be brought inside.
+Cell phones are also prohibited during night vision sessions, although cameras are still permitted.
+Baggage lockers are provided at the entrance gates.

 Guides and audio guides